Konohana Kitan: Manga

 Sakuya Amano's original manga was first serialized in Ichijinsha's Comic Yuri Hime S yuri magazine in 2009 under the name Konohana-tei Kitan, before going on hiatus in 2010.
-Ichijinsha compiled the series into two tankōbon volumes released between February and September 2010, with new editions published by Gentosha between May and June 2015.
+Ichijinsha compiled the series into two tankōbon volumes released between January and August 2010, with new editions published by Gentosha between May and June 2015.
 In December 2014, the series relaunched as Konohana Kitan in Gentosha's Comic Birz magazine.
-Thirteen tankōbon volumes have been released as of December 2021.
+Seventeen tankōbon volumes have been released as of September 2025.
 Tokyopop began publishing the series in North America from July 24, 2018.